swccgpc/holotable/README.md

 Text: Each pilot deploys -1 (or -2 if with an admiral) aboard a capital starship.
 Each capital starship with a pilot character aboard is immune to attrition < 4 (or adds 2 to immunity).
 During each of your control phases, opponent loses 1 Force for each battleground site your general controls that is related to a system you occupy.
 ```

-> ⚠️ watch out for those bullet characters!
-Read more about document encoding requirements below ⚠️
+> ⚠️ Watch out for those bullet characters! ⚠️
+> ⚠️ Read more about document encoding requirements below ⚠️